karlis-vagalis/doxxer/README.md

 2. Why is the project called `doxxer`?

 Because it's like somebody who [doxes](https://en.wikipedia.org/wiki/Doxing), by exposing the version information about Git repo to you!
+It the name really fitting?
+Maybe no. It's just a name.

 3. Why rust?